thestormforge/optimize-controller/docs/tutorial.md

 ## Tutorial Resources

-The resources for this tutorial can be found in the [`/examples/tutorial/`](https://github.com/redskyops/k8s-experiment/tree/master/examples/tutorial) directory of the `k8s-experiment` source repository.
+The resources for this tutorial can be found in the [`/tutorial/`](https://github.com/redskyops/redskyops-recipes/tree/master/tutorial) directory of the `redskyops-recipes` repository.

 `kustomization.yaml`
 : The input to Kustomize used to build the Kubernetes object manifests for this example.